| bussis and kuesse - the attempt of an explanation

 Unfortunately the English language does not provide a word for Bussis, so I have to explain it.

 Explain the difference between a Bussi and a Kuss, which both translate into kiss.
+I'll start giving you the information of my German encyclopedia:

 Kuss is "the touch of somebody (or seldom something) with the lips to express friendship,